Chico is a small city in Northern California. The city is in Butte County, roughly 90 miles north of the state’s capital, Sacramento.

 Chico is most famous as the home of one of the largest municipal parks in the nation, Bidwell Park.
-The park contains numerous amenities, as well as the Chico Creek Nature Center, Bidwell Park Golf Course, Sycamore Pool and several hiking, biking, and walking trails.
-South of the city is the Butte Creek Ecological Preserve, a 93-acre site along a section of Butte Creek.
+The park contains numerous amenities, as well as the Chico Creek Nature Center, Bidwell Park Golf Course, Sycamore Pool, and several hiking, biking, and walking trails.
+The Butte Creek Ecological Preserve is south of the city, a 93-acre site along a section of Butte Creek.

 For those interested in art and history, there is the Chico Art Center, as well as the former site of the historic Honey Run Covered Bridge that burned down in the November 2018 Camp Fire.
 Since 2019, restoration efforts have been underway to rebuild the beloved bridge.

 If this is your first time visiting Chico, you will also find a growing food scene.
 Surprisingly, there are also over half a dozen breweries and brewpubs throughout Chico, including the Secret Trail Brewery.

 This small but vibrant town is perfect for a weekend getaway.
 And there are enough things to do in Chico, California, to keep you entertained and leave you relaxed and refreshed.
 Here are the top things to do in Chico, California:

 Located in the heart of Chico, Holiday Inn Express & Suites - Chico, an IHG Hotel is a great place to unwind after exploring the beautiful city.
 The hotel offers comfortable guestrooms with amenities like free Wi-Fi access and spacious work desks.
 All rooms at the hotel are equipped with 32-inch flatscreen TVs, as well as ergonomic chairs.
 Guests can enjoy their favorite snacks and drinks from the 24-hour onsite snack bar or relax in the hot tub during their stay.
 For convenience, a business centre is also available at this property.